 After consulting with local hospitals, ISAIC pivoted its manufacturing facility and resources to make personal protective equipment (PPE).
 A quick pivot in production also required quick work and considerations behind-the-scenes to ensure its equipment and operation could handle the increased demands.
 ISAIC partnered with Detroit-based Sullair distributor Metropolitan Air Compressor Co., Inc. to identify and install a Sullair compressed air system up to the task.
 In an extremely compressed schedule, the Metropolitan Air team installed custom ductwork and a Sullair S-energy rotary screw air compressor in the facility.
 The compressed air is needed to power their industrial sewing and cutting equipment.

 The ISAIC team then quickly began production of isolation gowns on April 20, 2020.
-The facility is making gowns as well as kits for other companies making gowns to help them meet the demand.
-Already, ISAIC has produced more than 16,000 gowns, which have been provided to the Detroit Medical Center as well as other facilities throughout the state of Michigan.
+The facility is making gowns and kits for other companies making gowns to help them meet the demand.
+Already, ISAIC has produced more than 16,000 gowns, which have been provided to the Detroit Medical Center and other facilities throughout the state of Michigan.

-While ISAIC’s long-term mission and vision to fundamentally improve and change the broader fashion industry may be paused for the time being, its workers continue to be employed, trained and helping battle a cause larger than all of us.
+While ISAIC’s long-term mission and vision to fundamentally improve and change the broader fashion industry may be paused, its workers continue to be employed, trained, and helping battle a cause larger than all of us.
 Following the COVID-19 pandemic, ISAIC will provide a proprietary training curriculum and paid apprenticeships for skilled labor where workers become invested in the company.
 In addition, ISAIC’s model of education and training can be taken anywhere and is currently used in multiple US states to help rebuild manufacturing in the country from the ground up.

 The COVID-19 pandemic and shortages of critical supplies may make many Americans and industries rethink their manufacturing processes.
 The onshoring of production in numerous industries – including apparel – will likely be welcomed with open arms.
 ISAIC will be there to lead the charge.